Darxo/Hardened/README.md

 - Introduce a new cosmetic **Non-Combatant** effect, given to non-combatant characters, which explains that they do not need to be killed in order to win
 - Add Setting (on) to display a glowing red eyes effect on any human-sized character, who is under the effect of **Killing Frenzy**, **Berserking Mushrooms** or has 3 stacks of **Decisive**
 - Corpses of resurrecting Zombies and Humans now emit a slight purple particle effect
+- Play dodge-animation for many actors when they dodge a ranged attack
 - Fleeing surrounded hostile characters now take 100% more hitpoint damage, after the player has won but chooses to "Run them down"
 - While previewing movement, tile tooltips show calculations for getting hit by enemies while in zone of control.
 If not in zone of control tile tooltip instead indicates that
 - Whenever you preview a movement during combat, briefly highlight adjacent enemies, who would get a zone of control attack against you